mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

 The entry points for the Lua script expect the following signatures:

-  - `nil createInstance()` - global script only, called when MaxScale is started
+  - `nil createInstance(name)` - global script only, called when the script is first loaded

-    - The global script will be loaded in this function and executed once on a global level before calling the createInstance function in the Lua script.
+    - When the global script is loaded, it first executes on a global level before the luafilter calls the createInstance function in the Lua script with the filter's name as its argument.

   - `nil newSession(string, string)` - new session is created